JuviGamez/ubuntuvm-with-codespaces/README.md

 # ubuntuvm-with-codespaces
-Get a Ubuntu VM using Github Codespaces
+Get a Ubuntu VM using Github Codespaces, simply clone the repository and run the setup_novnc.sh file